 The ETJ is the area outside Fuquay-Varina’s Town limits but subject to Town zoning and development standards.
 In other words, If a property in the ETJ is developed, construction follows the Town’s standards.
 This ensures that developments are harmonious with one another and with the Town’s future land use plan.
 ETJ areas also allow the Town to manage infrastructure expansion (such as water and sewer lines) as lands are developed.

-***PLEASE NOTE: DUE TO HURRICANE FLORENCE, THE UPCOMING COMMUNITY INFORMATION MEETINGS ON SEPTEMBER 13 AND 14 HAVE BEEN RESCHEDULED TO OCTOBER 19 AND 25 AT THE SAME RESPECTIVE LOCATIONS.
+***PLEASE NOTE: DUE TO HURRICANE FLORENCE, COMMUNITY INFORMATION MEETINGS SCHEDULED ON SEPTEMBER 13 AND 14 WERE RESCHEDULED TO OCTOBER 19 AND 25 AT THE SAME RESPECTIVE LOCATIONS.
 PLEASE REFER TO THE UPDATED COMMUNITY INFORMATION MEETINGS FLYER FOR MORE DETAILS.***

 |Is ETJ area in the Town limits?||No.|